IBM/solsa-examples/tutorial/README.md

 ```
 We can see the `TARGET` environment variable has been included as requested.

-A SolSA solution is either a `Resource` or a `Bundle`.
-A `ContainerizedService`
-is an example of `Resource`.
-A `Bundle` is a collection of solutions.
-Bundles
-can contain resources as well as nested bundles.
-To add elements to a `Bundle`,
-we simply add fields to the `Bundle` object.

 A SolSA source file must export a solution.
 The `solsa` CLI synthesizes YAML for
 this solution by, if necessary, implementing a recursive traversal of the
 bundles in the solution.